TNBase/helm-charts/takeoffsearch/README.md

 This is our example template of a Helm chart for deploying Takeoff in Kubernetes.

+# TODO

+- Add data injection documentation
+- Remove unused yaml: namespace, data-pvc and deployment
+- Try install from scratch again
+- change takeoff-pro to takeoff and then they don't need to login to takeoffusers

 ## Prerequisites

 ### Docker Pull Secret